lm1/node-fiberize/README.md

 It's possible thanks to fiber based cooperative multithreading added to V8 by [node-fibers](https://github.com/laverdet/node-fibers).
 Fiber is just a thread of execution, but with no preemption, thus safe and simple to use.
 And of course you may have multiple fibers running in parallel.

+You may also like [fibers-promise](https://github.com/lm1/node-fibers-promise) library.

 # Getting started

     npm install fiberize

 This will install node-fibers as well.
-Working g++, node headers and boost library are required.
-You need to rebuild node-fibers each time you upgrade node!
+Working g++ and node headers are required.

 Then run your code with: